dawesry/hosted/README.md

 ```
 exec ZSH
 ```

-Configure P10K theme to device specification.
-Use `p10k configure` to configure.
+Use `p10k configure` to configure to device specification.

 ```
 Settings: